a-synchronous/rubico/README.md

 ## Motivation
 A note from the author
-> At a certain point in my career, I felt unhappy with the way I wrote code.
-At the time, I knew something needed to change, but I didn't know exactly what.
-This library is the result of my ongoing journey towards style, quality, and consequently, a love for programming.
+> At a certain point in my career, I felt unhappy with my own style, and created this library in the pursuit of something better.
+Many iterations since then, the library has grown into something I personally enjoy using, and continue to use to this day.
+I would now like to share that enjoyment with you.

 The core motivation for rubico lies at the intersection of the following three principles
  * [asynchronous code should be simple](https://dev.to/richytong/rubico-a-synchrnous-functional-syntax-motivation-20hf)